-The reviews presented above highlight that many aspects of incremental parsing mechanisms are already present in the developing parser.
+The reviews presented above indicate that many aspects of incremental parsing mechanisms are already present in the developing parser.
 While children are still in the process of learning to use some cues for sentence comprehension (e.g., information from the visual scene), they generally do not hesitate to make syntactic or interpretive commitments as the sentence unfolds: the developing parser rapidly generates anticipations of the upcoming input, incrementally resolves structural ambiguities, and actively completes filler-gap dependencies prior to bottom-up evidence for the gap position.
-These observations provide a fair amount of evidence for the continuity in the incremental nature of the parser.
+These observations provide a fair amount of evidence for continuity in the incremental nature of the parser, i.e., mechanisms for incremental processing do not undergo qualitative changes during development.

 On the other hand, the development of sentence revision mechanisms appears to be significantly delayed.
 One possible reason for this delay is that sentence revision processes require the use of domain general, cognitive control mechanisms that are responsible for inhibiting the initially adopted analysis (Mazuka et al., 2009; Novick, Trueswell, & Thompson-Schill, 2005), and the development of this cognitive control mechanism itself is delayed (e.g., Davidson, Amso, Anderson, & Diamond, 2006).
-Under this view, the continuity view of the parser can be maintained as the immature sentence revision behaviors result from the immaturity of relevant cognitive resources or mechanisms.
-However, future studies are needed to present evidence for the link between cognitive control mechanisms and sentence revision processes in children, and also to explore the generality of poor sentence revision performance in sentential environments beyond PP attachment ambiguities (e.g., Arosio, Guasti, & Stucchi, 2011; Thothathiri & Snedeker, 2008).
+Under this view, the continuity view of the sentence revision mechanisms can be maintained as the immature sentence revision behaviors result from the immaturity of relevant cognitive control mechanisms and sentence revision processes in children, and also to explore the generality of poor sentence revision performance in sentential environments beyond PP attachment ambiguities (e.g., Arosio, Guasti, & Stucchi, 2011; Thothathiri & Snedeker, 2008).

-With these properties of the developing parser in mind, let us turn now to how such findings could inform research on acquisition of linguistic knowledge.
+With these properties of the developing parser in mind, we now discuss the ways in which these findings can inform research on acquisition of syntactic knowledge.